Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

       - Time component (e.g., `wave`, `time`, `year`)
       - Derived variables
         - This includes both variables your team derives (e.g., mean scores, reverse coded variables, variable checks) as well as variables derived from any scoring programs (e.g., percentile ranks, grade equivalent scores)
+          - Make sure to account for anomalies such as how to calculate scores with missing data
       - Metadata (Variables that your tool collects such as IPAddress, completion, language)
   - What items should be removed before public data sharing (i.e., personally identifiable information)